 Running Awareness Exercise

 The second and final exercise will allow you to practice maintaining an awareness of your hip position.
-The main reason this mistake is so common is because it focuses on a subtle difference that you need to train your body to feel.
+The main reason this running form mistake is so common is because it focuses on a subtle difference that you need to train your body to feel.

 The second and final exercise will allow you to practice maintaining an awareness of your hip position.